jnafolayan/lpkg/README.md

 # lpkg
-A local package manager for your private workspace
+A local package manager for your private workspace.
+Store your files - media, libraries, snippets,  etc - in a centralized store, and import them into any project at any time, easily.

 ## Installation